WuerthPhoenix/tornado/src/tornado/webhook_collector/doc/README.md

   append any output to it.
 - __logger-level__:  The Logger level; valid values are _trace_, _debug_, _info_, _warn_, and
   _error_, defaulting to _warn_.
-- __config-dir__:  The filesystem folder from which the Tornado configuration is read.
+- __config-dir__:  The filesystem folder from which the collector configuration is read.
   The default path is _/etc/tornado_webhook_collector/_.
 - __webhooks-dir__:  The folder where the Webhook configurations are saved in JSON format; this folder is relative to the `config_dir`.
 The default value is _/webhooks/_.
 - __uds-path__:  The Unix Socket path where outgoing events will be written.
-  This should be the path where Tornado is listening for incoming events.
+  This should be the path where Tornado Engine is listening for incoming events.
   By default it is _/var/run/tornado/tornado.sock_.
 - __uds-mailbox-capacity__:  The in-memory buffer size for Events.
-It makes the application resilient to Tornado crashes or temporary unavailability.
+It makes the application resilient to Tornado Engine crashes or temporary unavailability.
   When Tornado restarts, all messages in the buffer will be sent.
   When the buffer is full, the collector will start discarding old messages.
   The default buffer value is `10000`.
 - __bind-address__:  The IP to bind the HTTP server to.
 The default value is `0.0.0.0`.
 - __server-port__:  The port to be used by the HTTP Server.
 The default value is `8080`.